percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/overview.md

 !!! note
      While key files may be acceptable for **local** or **testing environments**, KMS integration is the recommended approach for production deployments.

-`pg_tde` has been tested and approved with the following key providers:
+`pg_tde` has been tested with the following key providers:

 | KMS Provider       | Description                                           | Documentation |
 |--------------------|-------------------------------------------------------|---------------|